Andrew45679/serverless-code-review-bot/README.md

 ![Example AI code review](docs/example_review.png)

-The bot correctly identified every planted issue, plus one it wasn't told about — a call to a function (`execute_query`) that was never defined.
+The bot correctly identified every planted issue

 ## Future Work
+- Give the AI full repo context (not just the diff) so it can catch cross-file issues
 - Add retry logic around the Bedrock call in case of throttling
-- Tune `review_prompt.txt` for the team's specific priorities (security, style, performance, etc.)
+- Expand `review_prompt.txt` to reflect the team's specific priorities (security, style, performance, etc.)
-- Skip auto-generated files, lockfiles, and test fixtures in the diff sent to Claude
 - Post inline review comments on specific lines instead of one summary comment
-- Narrow the Bedrock IAM policy from `Resource: "*"` to the specific inference profile ARN in use
-- Move secrets to AWS Secrets Manager instead of CloudFormation parameters
-- Add structured logging and a CloudWatch alarm on Lambda error rate
 - Support a per-repo config file (`.review-bot.yml`) to customize what the bot checks for

 ## Technologies Used